Profit and loss decomposition in continuous time and approximations: Introduction

 \section{Introduction}

-Profit and loss (P\&L) attribution has a long history in risk management.
-P\&L attribution is the process of analyzing change between two valuation dates and explaining the development of the P\&L by the movement of the sources (risk factors) between the two dates, see \citet{cadoni2014internal}.
-In other words, the change in the P\&L over time is \emph{decomposed} with respect to the different risk factors to explain how each factor \emph{contributes} to the P\&L.
+Profit and loss (P\&L) attribution, also known as change analysis, has a long history in risk management.
+P\&L attribution is the process of analyzing the change between two valuation dates and explaining the evolution of the P\&L by the movement of the sources (risk factors) between the two dates, see \citet{cadoni2014internal}.
+In other words, the change in the P\&L over time is \emph{decomposed} in terms of the different risk factors to explain how each factor \emph{contributes} to the P\&L. In the literature, there are many ways to obtain a P\&L attribution.
+For example, consider a portfolio in EUR consisting of a long position in the S\&P 500, $Y$ for short.
+The P\&L of such a portfolio is driven by two risk factors: $Y$ and the USDEUR exchange rate, $X$ for short.
+To decompose the P\&L over one year, we look for two real numbers $D_{X}$ and $D_{Y}$, such that

-There are numerous desirable properties that a decomposition should have, see \citet{shorrocks2013decomposition} and \citet{fortin2011}.
-It should be \emph{symmetric}, i.e., the contributions of the risk factors should be independent of the way in which the factors are labeled or ordered.
-Symmetric decompositions are sometimes also called \emph{path-independent}, see \citet{biewen2012additive} and \citet{fortin2011}.
-A decomposition should also be \emph{exact} or \emph{additive}, which means that the sum of all contributions is equal to the total change in the P\&L.
+The numbers $D_{X}$ and $D_{Y}$ are interpreted as the contribution of $X$ and $Y$ to the P\&L. In the literature we can find many desirable properties that a decomposition should possess, see \citet{Shubik1962Incentives}, \cite{friedman1999three} and \citet{shorrocks2013decomposition} among many others.
+The authors argue that a decomposition should be \emph{symmetric}, i.e., the contributions of the risk factors should be independent of the way in which the risk factors are labeled or ordered.
+These authors also require that the sum of all contributions equals the P\&L, such decompositions are called \emph{exact}.
+Further, \citet{christiansen2022decomposition} argues that a decomposition should be \emph{normalized}, i.e., if a risk factor remains constant, its contribution to the P\&L should be zero.
+It is also desirable for a decomposition to consider the full path of each risk factor, i.e., to use all available information, see \citet{mai2022} and \cite{flaig2024empirical}.